Close

 6. Master Visa Extension Rhythms

-Mark your calendar: your one-year visa extension requires renewal 45-60 days before expiration.
-Create a recurring documentation checklist ensuring you maintain all required company filings, tax payments, and employee records throughout the year—not just scrambling before renewal.
+Mark your calendar: your one-year visa extension requires renewal 45 to 60 days before expiration.
+Create a recurring documentation checklist ensuring you maintain all required company filings, tax payments, employee records, and financial documentation throughout the year, not just when scrambling before renewal.
+Consistent record-keeping prevents last-minute complications and ensures continuous legal status.

 7. Explore BOI Incentives